 The aim of learning a second (or in some cases a third) language is to enable students to develop communication skills, focus on languages as systems and gain insights into the relationship between language and culture, leading to lifelong personal, educational and vocational benefits.

 There are three main objectives to learning an additional language:

 Using Language

-Students will develop knowledge and understanding through listening, reading, speaking and writing.
+Students will develop their knowledge, understanding and the listening, reading, speaking and writing skills necessary for effective interaction in French.

 Making Linguistic Connections